-The forecasted results at June and the year-end position before final transfers for the General Revenue Fund for the past five years were as follows:
+The forecasted results at August and the year-end position before final transfers for the General Revenue Fund for the past five years were as follows:

-Year Deficit in millions at June 30 Surplus (deficit) in millions at December 31 before Final Transfers
+Year Surplus (deficit) in millions at August 31 Surplus (deficit) in millions at December 31 before Final Transfers

-2020 \$ (0.7) \$ 2.5
+2020 \$ (2.5) \$ 2.5

-2019 (7.7) (1.1)
+2019 (6.9) (1.1)

-2018 (2.7) 19.5
+2018 N/A 19.5

-2017 (8.2) 15.0
+2017 1.0 15.0

-2016 (5.4) (5.1)
+2016 (3.1) (5.1)

-It is noteworthy that this year's forecasted General Revenue Fund deficit is 74% higher than the largest deficit projected at June 30 for the previous five years.
+It is noteworthy that this year's forecasted General Revenue Fund deficit is 141% higher than the largest deficit projected reported at August 31 for the previous five years.

 This will continue to be monitored and options will be sought to eliminate the forecasted deficit.
-As a last resort, the Financial Stabilization Reserve Fund can be drawn on to cover any remaining shortfall or the deficit can be incorporated into the 2022 operating budget.
-The Financial Stabilization Reserve is projected to be \$10.6 million higher than the Council mandated minimum balance of 6% of the tax-supported budgeted expenditures after budgeted transfers and additional transfer to balance the projected deficit at December 31, 2021 (see Schedule 7).
-Recommendation 2 of this report, to allow an additional transfer from the Financial Stabilization Reserve Fund in the event of a 2021 General Revenue Fund deficit, requires Council approval.
+As a last resort, the Financial Stabilization Reserve Fund will be drawn on to cover any remaining shortfall.
+The Financial Stabilization Reserve is projected to be \$8.3 million higher than the Council-mandated minimum balance of 6% of the tax-supported budgeted expenditures after budgeted transfers and additional transfer to balance the projected deficit at December 31, 2021 (see Schedule 7).